Apostille/Authentication services available by appointment on Tuesdays and Fridays starting August 5.

 It is imperative that the rules outlined above must be followed.
 The governing body must have authority to cancel the election.
 To recap, if there is an opposed at-large race within a general election or within a special election, you cannot cancel the election.

-Q: May we post the agenda 72 hours before the filing deadline so that we can meet the night of the filing deadline after 5:00 p.m.?
+Q: May we post the agenda three business days before the filing deadline so that we can meet the night of the filing deadline after 5:00 p.m.?

 Q: What is the earliest date we can hold the open meeting to cancel the election?

 A: The write-in deadline must pass before the authority is authorized to declare candidates unopposed.
 Many people wish to cancel as soon as possible.
-For example, if your governing body schedules a meeting after 5:00 p.m. on the day of the write-in deadline, the notice must be posted 72 hours in advance, i.e., during the filing period.
+For example, if your governing body schedules a meeting after 5:00 p.m. on the day of the write-in deadline, the notice must be posted three business days before the scheduled date of the meeting, i.e., during the filing period.
 Therefore, you may conduct the meeting the night of the deadline, but do not mislead potential candidates when wording the posted agenda (i.e., avoid making the notice sound as if the deadline has already passed).

-Q: What is the latest date we can hold the open meeting to cancel the election?
+Q: What is the latest date we can hold the open meeting to cancel the election for unopposed candidates?

 A: There is no statutory deadline.
 However, it is implied that you will cancel in time to post the election day notice at the polling places.